alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 factories, value holders, and encoders are generated from a configuration.
-When a new operator is introduced, we create a config file with all of its details: input types, what the operator resolves to, documentation for parameters, and even the examples from the documentation are included.
+When a new operator is introduced, we create a config file with all of its details: input types, what the operator resolves to, documentation for parameters, and even examples from the MongoDB documentation.
 We then run the generator, and are given all code necessary to use the operator.

 As if that wasn't good enough, the generator also takes the examples we added